Learn how to research your Jewish family history going back to your ancestral towns

 - History of Jewish Migration, the Diaspora, and Changing National Borders

 - Identifying Your Immigrant Ancestors: Methods and Resources for Researching Family Members in the U.S.

 - Finding Your Ancestors in European Records and Learning about Their Lives

 - Using the FamilySearch Library (LDS Mormon Archive)

 - Using your Research and Publishing Your Findings

-There are individual help sessions for all students and a hands-on introduction to Internet research for beginners.
+There will be individual help sessions for all students and a hands-on introduction to genealogy programs and internet research for beginners.
 Students must have basic computer skills.

-Website: The course website will carry lecture materials (audio recordings and PowerPoint slides) for those who miss a class and as a resource for all students.
+Website: The course website will carry lecture materials (audio recordings, PowerPoint slides and class handouts) for those who miss a class and as a resource for all students.

 The course is co-sponsored by the Jewish Genealogical Society of Greater Boston and Hebrew College.
-In 2009, it received the Outstanding Program Award from the International Association of Jewish Genealogical Societies at the 29th International Conference on Jewish Genealogy.
+It received the Outstanding Program Award from the International Association of Jewish Genealogical Societies at the International Conference on Jewish Genealogy in 2009.